 Step One: Identifying Potential Vendors to Interview

 You have to have a very clear idea of what kind of support you are looking for.
 What skills do you need from a training partner?
 This can be a tricky question.
-If the current project is to create an eLearning module exclusively, your natural tendency would be to Google eLearning companies.
+If the current project is to create custom eLearning module exclusively, your natural tendency would be to Google eLearning companies.
 And there is nothing wrong with that.

-However, let’s say you either have a hunch or know that your organization may want to take the eLearning module and convert it to a live class, or a podcast, or an instructor-led workshop.
+However, let’s say you either have a hunch or know that your organization may want to take the eLearning module and convert it to a live class, a podcast, or an instructor-led soft skills training workshop.
 In that case, working with an organization that specializes in one specific platform could result in having to find additional learning and development partners that excel on the other platforms.
 If that were to happen, you’d have to repeat the entire process over again.

 Before you contact colleagues for references, make a list of questions that you ask each reference.
 This allows you to remove potential enthusiasm bias from your decision.
 By asking each reference to the same questions, you’ll have more reliable data.
 Some of your colleagues may absolutely love their training partner, but their relationship, their budget, and their creative approach may not match what you are looking for.
 Some questions to ask your colleagues: